 Using VWO, you can create tests for mobile-enabled or responsive websites for visitors accessing your website through mobile and other devices.
-To create test for mobile-enabled websites, you must select the option to load the pages to the mobile device when setting up the test.
-Only then, VWO will resize and load the website as it would load on the actual device on the Visual Editor where you can edit the interface using VWO point-to-click Editor.
+To create a test for mobile-enabled websites, you must select the option to load the pages to the mobile device when setting up the test.
+Only then VWO will resize and load the website as it would load on the actual device on the Visual Editor, where you can edit the interface using VWO point-to-click Editor.

 You can create tests for websites accessed from the following devices: